 We don't expect any change in the powertrain for the updated SQ5.
 The current model comes from a 3.0-liter turbocharged V-6 good for 354 hp, though we may see a mild-hybrid system added to this powertrain as well.

-Sadly, Audi Sport chief Oliver Hoffmann as recently as July said there were no plans yet for an RS Q5.
+Sadly, Audi Sport chief Oliver Hoffmann in July said there were no plans yet for an RS Q5.
 It means Audi will continue to go without a direct competitor to the BMW X3 M and Mercedes-AMG GLC63, for now at least.